Important Information

 Opening accounts

 When you open an account with us, we check that the product or service is relevant for you, based on what we know.
 We also check that you or your business meet the conditions needed to open the account.
 This may include checking age, residency, nationality or financial position.
-It may mean we cannot offer you the account you want.
+It may mean we can’t offer you the account you want.

 Approving credit